stormpath/stormpath.github.io/source/guides/token-management/index.markdown

     https://api.stormpath.com/v1/applications/$YOUR_APPLICATION_ID/oauth/token

-This endpoint supports POST operations to generate a token for a valid username, password pair for the application.
+This endpoint supports POST operations to generate a token for a valid username and password for the application.
 This endpoint has the same validation as the `loginAttempt` endpoint.
 Meaning that Stormpath will check to make sure that the username and password are valid, that the account is in an [`Account Store`](/rest/product-guide/#account-store-mappings) for the application, and that the account is in an `ENABLED` state.

-Your application will act as a proxy to the client and Stormpath API.
+Your application will act as a proxy to the Stormpath API.
 For example:

 1. The user inputs username and password into a form and clicks submit
 2. Your application in turn takes the the username and password and formulates the OAuth 2.0 Access Token request to Stormpath
-3. When Stormpath returns with the `Access Token` Response, you can then return the access token and/or the refresh token to the client.
+3. When Stormpath returns with the `Access Token Response`, you can then return the access token and/or the refresh token to the client.

+Once your application receives the username and password for the user, you can request an for an `Access Token`.

 Request: